Best Cardiologist in Singapore: A Comprehensive Guide, Top Tips, and Recommendations

 Here are some lifestyle changes you can adopt for better cardiovascular health:

-• Eat a heart-healthy diet: A healthy diet that is low in saturated and trans fats, cholesterol, and sodium can help lower blood pressure and cholesterol levels, which in turn can reduce the risk of cardiovascular disease.
+• Eat a heart-healthy diet: A healthy diet low in saturated and trans fats, cholesterol, and sodium can help lower blood pressure and cholesterol levels.
 Eating plenty of fruits, vegetables, whole grains, and lean proteins like fish and poultry can also improve heart health.
 Best Cardiologist In Singapore Recommends Eating A Healthy Diet

 • Get regular exercise: Physical activity can improve cardiovascular health by reducing blood pressure and cholesterol levels, improving circulation, and maintaining a healthy weight.
-Aim for at least 120 minutes of moderate-intensity exercise, such as brisk walking, cycling, or swimming, per week.
+Aim for at least 120 minutes of moderate-intensity exercise per week, such as brisk walking, cycling, or swimming.
 Best Cardiologist In Singapore Recommends Cardio Exercises

-• Maintain a healthy weight: Being overweight or obese can increase the risk of cardiovascular disease, so maintaining a healthy weight is important for heart health.
+• Maintain a healthy weight: Being overweight or obese can increase the risk of heart muscle disease, so maintaining a healthy weight is important for heart health.
 Aim for a body mass index (BMI) between 18.5 and 24.9.
 Best Cardiologist In Singapore Recommends Maintaining A Health BMI

-• Limit alcohol consumption: Excessive alcohol consumption can increase blood pressure and cholesterol levels, which can increase the risk of cardiovascular disease.
-Limiting alcohol consumption to one drink per day for women and two drinks per day for men can help reduce the risk of heart disease.
+• Limit alcohol consumption: Excessive alcohol consumption can increase blood pressure and cholesterol levels, leading to heart failure and other disorders.
+Limiting alcohol consumption to one drink per day for women and two drinks per day for men can help reduce the risks.
 Best Cardiologist In Singapore Recommends Limiting Alcohol Intake

 • Get enough sleep: Chronic sleep deprivation can increase the risk of cardiovascular disease, so getting enough sleep is important for heart health.
 Aim for 7-9 hours of sleep per night.
 Best Cardiologist In Singapore Recommends Sleeping 7-9 Hours A Day